tshepang/blog/content/frost-nixon-2009.md

 categories = ['movies']
 +++

-Frank Langella, a decent actor, is a little embarassing when portraying the infamous Richard Nixon.
+Frank Langella, a decent actor, is a little embarrassing when portraying the infamous Richard Nixon.
 He does a caricature, and is given way too much screen time, almost to a point where he is hard to bear.
 He must have been having fun doing the performance, which must have been easy as